Suri312006/undergradthesis/5-results.typ

 )

-We see that signatures are vastly more expensive than hashing, on an order of $10^3$, meaning that your choice of hashing algorithm doesnt affection the total time taken for the verification of a capability.
-It's also important to note that this cost of verifying a capability for access is done on the first pagefault, then the kernel uses caching to store the granted permissions and provieds those on subsequent page faults into that object.
-In the future I hope to measure the difference between a cached and uncached verification.
-Secondly we only measure verification inside kernel space; as disscussed in section 3, capability creation only takes place in user space.
+We see that signatures are vastly more expensive than hashing, on an order of $10^3$, meaning that your choice of hashing algorithm doesn't affect the total time taken for the verification of a capability.
+It's also important to note that this cost of verifying a capability for access is done on the first-page fault, then the kernel uses caching to store the granted permissions and provides those on subsequent page faults into that object.
+In the future, I hope to measure the difference between a cached and uncached verification.
+Secondly, we only measure verification inside kernel space; as discussed in section 3, capability creation only takes place in user space.

 === UserSpace

-In userspace we benchmark keypair and capability creation, as these operations are core to creating security policy.
+In userspace, we benchmark keypair and capability creation, as these operations are core to creating a security policy.

 #figure(